-IN THIS SERIES of Super-Ageing the Journey podcasts, we explore if learning through movement, rather than pure intellect, will inspire people of all ages to adopt a healthier lifestyle.
+IN THIS SERIES of Super-A the Journey podcasts, we explore if learning through movement, rather than pure intellect, will inspire people of all ages to adopt a healthier lifestyle.
 For the 40-plus every year is a goal to defy age and achieve the ultimate looks victory – to become a Super-Ager when nobody can guess how old you are.
 Let’s foster changing the face of fitness together.

 Fred Busch is the director of Miami Yoga, and a Leader in the field of Human Nutrition.